Pennsylvania and Federal Appeals Lawyer

-As Philadelphia criminal lawyers with years of experience defending clients against all manner of charges, we understand that some trials do not end in a favorable result and that most individuals convicted of a crime wish to exercise their right to appeal in an appellate court.
-If you or a loved one have suffered from an unexpected conviction or feel the sentence given is excessive, the experienced criminal defense lawyers at our firm understand a conviction does not complete the proceedings.
-We stand ready to represent you in appellate court and aide in your quest to have a sentence reduced or conviction overturned.
+As Philadelphia criminal lawyers with years of experience defending clients against all types of charges, we understand that some trials do not end in a favorable result.
+We also understand that individuals convicted of a crime might want to exercise their right to appeal in an appellate court.
+If you or a loved one have suffered from an unexpected conviction or feel the sentence given is excessive, our experienced appellate lawyers stand ready to represent you in appellate court and aide in having your sentence reduced or conviction overturned.

 While some cases are decided primarily on the facts presented in the written briefs, many appeals cases are selected for an oral argument in court.
 In the court of appeals, an oral argument is a structured discussion based on legal principles between the panel of judges and the appellate lawyers.
 Each side is only given approximately 15 minutes to present their arguments to the panel of judges.